In this article

 Texture: Gel-Cream | Base: Water-based | Active ingredients: Glycerin, hyaluronic acid

-Four of our dermatologists also love this Neutrogena gel cream formulated for extra-dry skin.
-And so do our readers; it has been on best-sellers lists over ten times.
-Gel textures are typically targeted toward those with normal or oily skin, but Mitchell says this cream is actually “perfect” for dry skin, and it works pretty quickly.
-“Give it a week.
-The hyaluronic acid and glycerin will quench the dryness and deliver soft, smooth, and hydrated skin,” she says.
-The gel texture also means that it “smoothly disappears into the skin, so it can be worn alone or under makeup,” says Rodney.
-We’ve also recommended this product for mature skin, sunburned skin, Accutane users, and even for pregnant women, because it’s so hydrating and gentle.
+The Hydro Boost moisturizer is a house classic here at the Strategist.
+I’ve written about it in posts for oily skin, Accutane users, and now dry skin.
+(Our readers love it too: it has been on best-sellers lists over ten times.)
+This product is good for everyone because it has universally-beneficial star ingredients: hyaluronic acid and glycerin.
+Gel textures are typically targeted toward those with normal or oily skin, but this cream is actually perfect for dry skin, and it works pretty quickly according to dermatologists.
+I’ve been told it delivers hydrated skin after about a week of use.
+The gel texture also means that it smoothly disappears into the skin, so it can be worn alone or under makeup.
+We’ve also recommended this product for mature skin, sunburned skin, and even for pregnant women, because it’s so hydrating and gentle.

 Best clean moisturizer for dry skin